 - those with slower internet connections or older computers.

 By adhering to guidelines for accessible web design, we acknowledge the diversity of communication methods, available technologies and abilities of web users in the community.
-The Office of Environment and Heritage strives to maintain conformance to W3C’s Web Content Accessibility Guidelines.
+The Department of Planning, Industry and Environment (DPIE) strives to maintain conformance to W3C’s Web Content Accessibility Guidelines.

 You can change the text size of this site from within your browser.